Virginia Boating Safety Requirements

 Virginia Boat Registration

-The Virginia Department of Game and Inland Fisheries (DGIF) is responsible for regulating the state boating laws in Virginia.
+The Virginia Department of Wildlife Resources (DWR) is responsible for regulating the state boating laws in Virginia.

 All boats propelled by machinery, including gasoline, diesel and electric motors regardless of whether or not the machinery is the principal source of propulsion, and principally operated on Virginia waters must be registered and issued a Virginia Certificate of Number (Registration) by the DGIF.